Romaniv1912/simple_api/README.md

 # Simple API

 Simple API is a test task.
-Main aim is developing a service using FastAPI and PostgreSQL that implements a basic role-based system, processes and stores incoming requests, and sends messages via Telegram.
+The main aim is to develop a service using FastAPI and PostgreSQL that implements a basic role-based system, processes, and stores incoming requests, and sends messages via Telegram.

 Main Features:
 - Processing and storing JSON requests containing the following data: bottoken, chatid, message.